 If you do not need to backup SQL, Exchange or a network share you can set Retrospect to run as the logged in user (Default in Retrospect) and Retrospect will auto launch as the Local System account.
 You will not need to disable UAC in this case.

-UAC is no longer disabled when setting it to Never Notify in Windows Server 2012 and Windows 8, you have to disable it within the Local Security Policy within the OS to get Retrospect to auto launch when running as a specified user.
+UAC is no longer disabled when setting it to Never Notify in Windows Server 2012 and higher and Windows 8 and higher, you have to disable it within the Local Security Policy within the OS to get Retrospect to auto launch when running as a specified user.
 To do this you need to go to the Administrative Tools within the Control Panel, launch Local Security Policy, Expand Local Policies, click on Security Options, look for “User Account Control: Run all administrators in Admin Approval Mode” and disable it.
 You will need to reboot the machine.

 First you must enable the default local Administrator.
 If you are correcting these errors on for a local backup this should be done on the machine hosting Retrospect.
 If this is for a client backup this should be done on the client machine.